 For example, an onboarding question might ask attendees about their interests, with multiple options like

 Design are the tags.

-If you narrow the module content to recommendations based on the Interests tag type, one attendee will see content about
+If you narrow the module content to recommendations based on the Interests tag type, one attendee sees content about

 Design.
-Note that if someone didn’t select any tags, they’ll see all Interests content instead.
+Note that if someone didn’t select any tags, they see all Interests content instead.

-Strict recommendations will only show content from that tag type.
+A strict recommendation only shows content from that tag type.
 It narrows down your content much further.
-This option is best when you want the module to be highly focused on a specific topic.
+This option is best when you want the module to focus on a specific topic.

 3. Sort the content (optional)

 Choose one way to sort the content in the module.
-Note that if you don’t sort, the module will by default show content with the latest release date first, to highlight recently released content.
+Note that if you don’t sort, the module by default shows content with the latest release date first to highlight recently released content.